 The private sector will have to play a larger role in the region.
 There are several economic measures that can be implemented.
 Regional integration should be increased to improve cross-border collaboration and trade among private businesses.
 Needless regulations and red tape should also be rolled back to incentivize startups and lower the cost of doing business.

 However, greater economic openness must go hand-in-hand with political and legal reform.
 Meaningful economic improvement will not be possible if elites are able to hoard state wealth and guarantee their family members cushy government jobs.
-As Middle Eastern economies liberalize, it is imperative state-owned enterprises are not transferred into the hands of elites.
+As Middle Eastern economies liberalize, it is imperative that state-owned enterprises are not transferred into the hands of elites (as it happened in Russia).
 To address this challenge, more transparency, especially around economic data, and good governance are needed.
 Corrupt elites disincentivize foreign investment, and greater transparency will both diminish opportunities for corruption and improve the ability of private firms to fairly compete.

 Likewise, free markets require property rights and rule of law to assure investors that their gains will be secure.
 In pursuing stronger rule of law, it is critical that laws be reflective of Islamic cultural values.
 Many Arab nations inherited legal systems from colonial rulers, where law centered on harsh punishment meant to deter uprisings.
 If laws do not resonate, they are less likely to be obeyed.
 Judicial reform is sorely needed, but for it to be effective, citizens must feel that their legal systems are true to their existing culture.

 A longer term solution is education reform that encourages greater individual responsibility.
 Arab children could be made to clean their classrooms as school children in other countries do.
 Likewise, Arab schools could hold elections for class president as is common in democracies.
 These solutions may seem trivial, but they would help to instill in young children the values of openness, agency, and accountability to others, which are essential for entrepreneurship and good governance.